bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 - ERR10930363.fastq -child
 - The hifiasm generates two files when you do the trio binning based on the maternal and the paternal and the filenames outputted are maternalpaternal.asm.dip.hap1.p_ctg.fa and maternalpaternal.asm.dip.hap2.p_ctg.fa and hence they are long so i put the hap1 for the first one and the hap2 for the second one.
 - The hifiasm trio binning results are present at [trio binning](https://github.com/codeearn/genomeassembly-standards/tree/main/hifiasm_tri_binning)
-- All the configuration, run ime, wallclock time, nodes, cpu, memory are listed here along with the runtime for each of the analysis [project parameters](https://github.com/codeearn/genomeassembly-standards/blob/main/projectparameters.md)
+- All the configuration, run time, wallclock time, nodes, cpu, memory are listed here along with the runtime for each of the analysis [project parameters](https://github.com/codeearn/genomeassembly-standards/blob/main/projectparameters.md)

 | haplotypes | contigs | Largest contig |  Total length | GC (%) |  N50 | N75 | L50 | L75 |
 |---------|----------------|---------------|--------|------|-----|-----|-----|------------|
 | hap 1 | 823     |  37880845   | 534683615  | 35.47  | 15838561 | 9224513 | 12  | 23  | 0.00
 | hap 2 | 116 |    31333120 | 502852466 |  35.28 |  23599708 |  18852907 | 10 |  16 |  0.00

-- busco evaluation of both the haplotypes: completeness based on BUSCO for the trio binning method ( Total BUSCO searched 425)
+- BUSCO evaluation of both the haplotypes: completeness based on BUSCO for the trio binning method ( Total BUSCO searched 425)

 | Species | Complete BUSCO | Complete and single-copy BUSCO |  Complete and duplicated BUSCOs (D)  |  Fragmented BUSCOs (F) |  Missing BUSCOs (M) | Completion score |
 | -------------- | --------------- | -------------- | --------------- |  --------------- | --------------- |-------------|